-After an egg is fertilized, it can be grown in the laboratory for up to five or six days.
+After an egg is fertilized, it can be grown in the laboratory for up to seven days.
 Cryopreservation of the embryos has been accomplished at all stages of embryo development.
 There is no universal agreement as to which stage of embryo development is the best for cryopreservation.

 An embryo can also be frozen after two to three days of embryo development.
 This is called the cleavage stage.
 Cleavage stage cryopreservation allows for some limited assessment of the development of the embryos.
 Some embryos, for example, will not have developed or look abnormal and thus would not be frozen.
 On the downside, the survival of cleavage stage embryos is lower.
 As with the case of embryos frozen at the pronuclear stage, cleavage stage embryos can also be cultured after thawing to further help determine the best embryos for transfer.

 We freeze embryos at the blastocyst stage.
 Since the embryos have been cultured for five to six days, this enables the best assessment for viability and thus fewer non-viable embryos will be frozen at this stage.
 In the past, survival of the embryo after thawing has not been very good.
 In recent years, however, techniques for freezing blastocysts have improved and in selected centers the survival rate is very good.
 Blastocyst cryopreservation allows for the thaw and transfer of embryos on the same day.

 Pregnancy rates using frozen embryos